FTDS-assignment-bay/p2-final-project-ftds-019-hck-group-001/README.md

 "What are the best tourist spots in Bali?"
 "Tell me about places to visit in Kuala Lumpur."
 "What is the price level of restaurants in Bangkok?"
+"Recommend me the top 5 spas that are open in Jakarta"